reinhart1010/nix/docs/en/windows/choco.md

 # choco

 The Chocolatey package manager.
-Some subcommands such as `choco install` have their own usage documentation.
+Some subcommands such as `install` have their own usage documentation.
 More information: <https://chocolatey.org>.

 - Execute a Chocolatey command: